louisloechel/prink-v2/README.md

-# Prink
+# Privacy Preserving Flink

-Prink (Privacy-Preserving Flink) is an implementation of the [CASTLE library](https://ieeexplore.ieee.org/document/5374415) into the streaming framework [Apache Flink](https://flink.apache.org/).
+## A fully functional data anonymization solution for Apache Flink
+Prink is a data anonymization solution for Apache Flink, that provides k-anonymity and l-diversity for data streams.
+It implements the [CASTLE library](https://ieeexplore.ieee.org/document/5374415) providing strong anonymization guarantees for numerical and non-numerical data, as well as support for multiple sensitive attributes and custom generalizers.

 ## Getting started
 - Install Apache Flink following the official installation [instructions](https://nightlies.apache.org/flink/flink-docs-release-1.15//docs/try-flink/local_installation/).